uva-responsibleai/fall-24/evaluation/apr-22.md

 # Introduction

+In foundation models, there are two classes of evaluation:
+- **Intrinsic evaluation of the foundation model**: inherently divorced from a specific task due to the task-agnosticity of these models.
+- **Extrinsic evaluation of task-specific models**: necessarily dependent on both the foundation model and the adaptation mechanism.

 ## A Survey on Evaluation of Large Language Models
 This paper presents a comprehensive review of the evaluation methods for LLMs, focusing on three key dimensions: what to evaluate, where to evaluate, and how to evaluate.